 Risks and causes of non-Hodgkin lymphoma

 We don’t know what causes most cases of non-Hodgkin lymphoma (NHL).
 But there are some risks factors that can increase your risk of developing it.
-These include certain types of infection, a weakened immune system or a previous history of cancer and treatment.
+These include certain types of infection or a weakened immune system Open a glossary item

 Anything that can increase your risk of getting a disease is called a risk factor.